Ultra Fast Attack Craft: Series II

-Series II the successor to the earlier type.
+Series II is the successor to the earlier type.
 Main upgrades include the increase of accommodation for a crew of 12 and major improvements the superstructure.

-Like the Series I, around 12 were delivered to the SLN.
+Like the Series I, around 12 were delivered to the SLN in 1997.

 Series III

-The Series III is the recent addition to the class and has incorporated current combat requirements and experience in the battlefield archived by the SLN.
+The Series III has incorporated current combat requirements and experience in the battlefield archived by the SLN.
 This new type can achieve speeds in excess of 53 kn, the fastest of its class in the region while housing up to 12 persons in a crew.
-Series III was designed by the Colombo Dockyard to the Israeli Shaldag Mk II design.
-First launch of Series III held on 27 July 1996 and it went beyond the abilities of Shaldag Mk II design by exceeding it from the speed, range and payload.

-The propulsion system consists of two MTU 12V 396 TE94 (1630 kW each) diesel engines driving two articulated surface drives, which were initially designed for competitive speedboats.
+The propulsion system consists of two Deutz diesel engines driving two articulated surface drives, which were initially designed for competitive speedboats.
 Arneson Surface Drive-16 articulating propulsion systems drives provide the vessel with thrust vectoring control similar to the Super Dvora Mk III and Shaldag Mk II.

-Their thrust-vectoring propulsion system allows Series III to function in shallow waters at draughts of 1.2 m facilitating special operations forces delivery on enemy shores and catastrophe relief missions.

-36 Series III UFACs were known to be built for the SLN.
+36 Series III UFACs were known to be built and delivered for the SLN in 2000.

+Series IV

+Similar to Series III, they share the same Deutz engines.

+These boats were delivered to the SLN in 2005.

 Coastal surveillance vessel

 The two coastal surveillance vessels built for the Maldivian Coast Guard are very similar to the Series III Ultra Fast Attack Craft.
-They have more range but at a lower speed of 40 kn and no armament.
+The ships have more range but at a lower speed of 40 kn.
+They have a crew complement of 18.
+These boats are outfitted with Paxman-Vega diesel engines and Kamewa waterjets.

-Armament
+These vessels have no armaments.
+But according to Jane's Fighting Ships, the two vessels are equipped with one 20mm machine gun and two 7.62mm machine guns.

+Systems

+Sri Lanka

 All Colombo-class boats have been designed to allow for the installation of Typhoon 25-30 mm stabilized cannon which can be slaved to state-of the art mast-mounted, day and night all weather long range electro-optic systems.
 In addition, they carry additional weapon systems such as 20 mm Oerlikon rear autocannons, automatic grenade launchers, 7.62 mm GPMGs and 12.7 mm HMGs.

-Series III gun boats comes with Elop MSIS optronic director and Typhoon GFCS as its own weapons control system.
-Also these crafts use surface search: Furano FR 8250 or Corden Mk 2; I-band as its radar.
+These boat also use surface search: Furano FR 8250 or Corden Mk 2; I-band as its radar.

-As of 2006, the main armament has been upgraded with the addition of M242 Bushmaster 25 mm (25x137mm) chain-fed autocannons.
+Maldives

+The boats delivered to the Maldives only have one 20 mm machine gun and two 7.62 mm machine guns.

+They use JRC-JMA 3625; JRC-JMA 3204; I-band for radar.

+Ships

+The following are the UFACs used by Sri Lanka and the Maldives: